Introduction to Configuration Tasks

 -

-Configuring settings of the production and its business host.
-See Creating and Configuring a Production and Configuring Business Hosts.’
+Configuring settings of the production and of its business hosts.

 You might also perform some or all of the following tasks: